Barragek0/SkyblockBINSniper/README.md

 ### Step 3

-When a snipe has been found, the command to view the auction will be copied to your clipboard.
+When a snipe has been found, a sound will play, and the command to view the auction will be copied to your clipboard.
 Paste this into your chat in game, and purchase the item.
 Be careful of market manipulation.

 ## Configurability